-Tattoos have been a form of self-expression for years, all around the globe.
-Tattoo lovers like to flaunt their ink proudly whenever possible, and there is a rise in people getting tattoos.
+Tattoos have been used for self expression all around the globe.
+Tattoo lovers like to show off their ink proudly whenever possible.
 In the same way, tattoo removal has also increased due to various reasons like professional limitations, personal preferences, a change in taste, or a tattoo not inked as per your imagination.

 What Is Tattoo Removal?

-Temporary tattoos are easy to remove, but permanent tattoos can be a challenging process.
-The process of removing the permanent ink is known as tattoo removal.
+Temporary tattoos are easy to take off but removing permanent tattoos can be tough.
+The procedure of taking off the permanent ink is called tattoo removal.
 There are many different ways of removing your tattoo, like laser removal, tattoo removal cream, surgical excision, dermabrasion and chemical peels.
 The most popularly used is laser tattoo removal.

 Image source- Winter Park Tattoo Removal